 Example: If a builder has built a house for a man and his work is not strong, and if the house he has built falls in and kills the householder, that builder shall be slain.
 (King Hammurabi of Babylon, 18th Century B.C.)

-Example: “The ancient Romans had a tradition: whenever one of their engineers constructed an arch, as the capstone was hoisted into place, the engineer assumed accountability for his work in the most profound way possible: he stood under the arch.”
-(Michael Armstrong- Former CEO of AT&T, Hughes Electronics, and Comcast)
+Example: "The ancient Romans had a tradition: whenever one of their engineers constructed an arch, as the capstone was hoisted into place, the engineer assumed accountability for his work in the most profound way possible: he stood under the arch."
+(Michael Armstrong)

-Management may impose all kinds of safety policies, programs, written plans, directives, rules, training, etc., yet if appropriate application of effective consequences within a culture of accountability does not exist, desired behaviors will not be sustained.
-If employees do not believe they are going to be held accountable for the decisions they make and the actions they take, you can be sure that any safety effort is ultimately doomed to fail.
+Management may impose all kinds of safety policies, programs, written plans, directives, rules, and training, yet if the appropriate application of effective consequences does not exist, desired safety behaviors will not be sustained.
+If employees do not believe they are going to be held accountable for their performance, the effectiveness of the safety management system will ultimately fail.

-Six important elements should be present in an employer safety accountability system:
+Click on the button to see six important elements that should be present in an employer safety accountability system:

-If you believe there are weaknesses in your employer's accountability system, make sure to document the behaviors and conditions you see in the workplace that may be pointing to accountability system policies, plans, processes, procedures and practices that are inadequate or missing.
-You can learn more about accountability systems in Courses 700 and 712.
+If you believe there are weaknesses in your employer's accountability system, make sure to document the behaviors and conditions you see in the workplace that may be pointing to accountability system policies, plans, processes, procedures, and practices that are inadequate or missing.
+You can learn more about accountability systems in Courses 116 and 712.